-The following statement on Corporate Social Responsibility (CSR) pursuant to the Danish Financial Statement Act Section 99a and b is part of the Management Review in the Annual Report 2021.
+The following statement on Environment, social, and governance (ESG) pursuant to the Danish Financial Statement Act Section 99a, b and d is part of the Management Review in the Annual Report 2022.
 It also serves as the Group's Communication on Progress as required by the UN Global Compact.
 We continue to support and promote the principles of the UN Global Compact in our sphere of influence, in particular by integrating them in our business operations.
+For our description of the Welltec business model, please refer to page 11.